spentelow/532_Group_22/README.md

 - To run the app locally, run the following command from the root of this repository

 `Python src/app.py`

+#### Contributions

+Feedback and suggestions are always welcome!
+We have included some issues labeled as enhancements, as suggestions for anyone interested in contributing to the project.
+Please read the [contributing guidelines](https://github.com/UBC-MDS/532_Group_22/blob/main/CONTRIBUTING.md) to get started.

 #### Team Members